HeliumOS-org/ports/README.md

 ## Addons for HeliumOS

-An addons system based on OverlayFS, inspired by FreeBSD Ports.
+An addons system based on OverlayFS and Pacman, inspired by FreeBSD Ports.

-Addons in this repository will use upstream binaries if possible and build from source if necessary.
+Addons in this repository ending with `-bin` use upstream binaries.
+The rest are built from source.

 ***WARNING!*** HeliumOS Addons is currently ***experimental***.